 Now apply the same principle to the tech side, considering that the entire team is coming from different backgrounds and has varying levels of expertise.
 If your team can’t communicate clearly you will waste a lot of time (and effort) due to confusion and rework.

 Pay attention to and give high priority to your and others’ communication.
-Don’t leave a meeting without asking something you did not understand and if you sense others may be doing it, encourage them to solve their doubts.
+Don’t leave a meeting without asking about something you did not understand and if you sense others may be doing it, encourage them to solve their doubts.
 This may seem “too much of an effort”, but it’s always better to do it sooner rather than later.
 Personal example: I find that images tend to communicate ideas better, so I was always sharing my screen and drawing things to make sure that we were really on the same page.

 2. Understand (and read) the problem statement